2019 Content Marketing Trends: Say Goodbye To Big Data And Hello To Big Ideas

-There’s a scene in Back to the Future where Marty McFly realizes that the decisions he made within the past are having unexpected and cataclysmic effects on the future.
+There’s a scene in Back to the Future where Marty McFly realizes that his past decisions have unexpected and cataclysmic effects on the future.
 We inside the advertising industry are coming to a number of these same realizations today.
 It’s becoming abundantly clear that gathering statistics without asking, eschewing creativity to chase the clicking, and gifting away content material without spending a dime are unwise procedures.
-If 2018 become the year that it all hit the fan, then 2019 is our possibility to reset the clock.
+If 2018 becomes the year it all hits the fan, then 2019 is our possibility to reset the clock.

 The biggest content advertising developments of the year are all about recommitting to our audiences, which incorporates building their trust and specializing in what subjects to them most.
 Here’s what we anticipated to see more of in 2019.